-United Airlines will revise its appearance standards for uniformed, customer-facing employees in what it calls an effort to be more inclusive.
+United Airlines has revised its appearance standards for uniformed, customer-facing employees in what it calls an effort to be more inclusive.
+Today, it revealed those details to employees.

 In a memo to employees reviewed by Live and Let’s Fly, United praised individuality and inclusion: